pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

 - **Super-esssentialism**: For all predicates *P*, if *i* is *P*, then necesarilly *i* is *P*.
 - **Moderate-essentialism**: For such predicates *P*, if *i* is *P*, then necesarilly *i* is *P* and for some predicates Q, if *i* is Q, necesarilly *i* is Q.
 - **Super-intrinsicalism**: If there were a thing *x* which differs in any predicate from *i*, *x* would not be equal to *i*.

+## February 20th, 2013 - Reading: Excerpts from letters to Arnauld 28 Nov/8 Dec 1686 and 30 Apr 1687; 9 Oct 1687;

+## February 20th, 2013 - Lecture: Critique of Descartes' doctrine of corporal substance, substantial forms, corporeal substances

+- This was written on the board, on page 85 of the reading.
+Where a C-body is a cartesian body.
+	1. Every C-body is composed of C-bodies, so a C-body is an aggregate.
+	2. An aggregate is a collection of things in some relation (its unity is in some way mental).
+		* Several things collected together as one thing.
+	3. An aggreagate is real only if its constituents are true unities (substances).
+	4. So if an aggreagate is composed of aggregates, which are composed of aggregates endlessly - the decomposition set contains nothing but aggregates, and it is unreal.
+	5. So a C-body is unreal.
+- Heaps of stones
+	+ Classic example of vagueness
+	+ Take one stone away, do you still have a heap of stones?
+	+ Well, yeah, if it's big enough.
+	+ But then what about if you do it again?
+	+ And again?
+	+ When you only have two?
+	+ When you only have one?
+	+ When you have none?
+- Bodies may be like heap of stones, indeterminate about their number.
+- Unless you can percieve something like substanial forms.
+- Either bodies are merely extended on par with rainbows and heaps, or they have substantial forms and souls.
+- What's wrong with material things that are extended?
+- Descartes maintains that bodies are subtances and are extended in three-dimensions.
+	+ Minds are entirely different things.
+- A substance could have in its instance nothing but extension.
+- Descartes has an extremely difficult time explaining what a human being is.
+- "You've got some extension and you attach a human mind to it and you have a subtantial form."
+- Arnauld is a Cartesian, he think Descartes is right about the mind and body.
+- If a body is a substance, it has to be connected to a substantial form.
+- A soul is a substance, so it has to be connected to a substantial form.
+- In his second letter, Arnauld focuses on two questions:
+	1. World apart thesis
+		* The body can't have causal influence on the soul and vice versa
+	2. Something that's merely extended can't be a substance.
+		* A Cartesian body can't be a substance.
+		* Leibniz:

+				soul = substantial form + body = substance
+		* He never refers to the soul as a simple substance.
+		* There is a kind of duality here, the soul as a substantil form.
+		* He points out that it satisfies the defintion.
+			1. Immaterial,
+			2. Not composed of parts,
+			3. Can't be destroyed,
+			4. Can't be corrupted
+			5. Contains all past and future states
+			6. All states of the universe
+		* Substances as parts of substances.
+		* What he calls substances on the right side of the formula above is "corporeal."
+		* He expressed uncertainty about what are corporeal.
+		* A block of marble is not substanial forms.
+		* Human beings have substantial forms, but animals may or may not.
+		* Intrinsic unity and **unity by accident**: individual things arranged in a useful way, dependant on relations.
+		* Every extended thing is divided into parts, which may or may not be seperated.
+		* Arnauld - **Substance**: A substance is an entity which is not a mode or state.
+		* Leibniz - The essense of an aggregate consists in modes or states of its constituents.
+		* So there are no aggregates unless there are substances, which are not aggregates.